micronDLA/SDK/docs/PythonAPI.md

 ## Init

-Loads a bitfile on an FPGA if necessary and prepares to run FWDNXT inference engine.
+Loads a bitfile on an FPGA if necessary and prepares to run Micron DLA hardware.

 ***Parameters:***

-**Infile**: path to a file with a model in FWDNXT inference engine ready format.
+**Infile**: path to a file with a model in Micron DLA hardware ready format.

 **Bitfile**: path to the bitfile.
 Send empty string &quot;&quot; if you want to bypass loading a bitfile.
 In this case it will use a bitfile that is already loaded on the FPGA.